logo

 3. Press and release the Pair button on your Xbox console (the location of this button will vary with different models).

 4. Quickly press and hold the Pair button on your controller.
-The Xbox button will flash a few times, indicating that it's searching.
+Wait until the Xbox button on your controller flashes a few times, indicating that it's searching.
 Once connected, the Xbox button will stay lit.

-How to connect Xbox wireless controller on a PC running Windows 10:
+How to connect Xbox wireless controller on a PC:

 1. Turn on your PC and sign in.
 If you're using an Xbox Wireless Adapter, plug it into your PC.